 Enrolling online is simple, secure and easy.
-The payment plan can accommodate down payments and monthly payments.
+The payment plan enrollment dates are as follows:

-FACTS information is also available in the business office, registrar's office, and College of Adult Undergraduate Studies office.
+Tuition payment plan information is also available in the business office and registrar's office.

 Either an employer authorization form or a letter signed by the appropriate official on company letterhead must accompany the registration.
 Employers must provide detailed information related to their tuition assistance, e.g. total dollars supported, total credits supported, specific courses, etc.